Simplicity Prevails: The Emergence of Generalizable AIGI Detection in Visual Foundation Models

-Echoing Sutton's ``Bitter Lesson'', we present a finding that challenges this trend: \textbf{simplicity prevails}.
-We demonstrate that a simple linear classifier, trained on top of frozen features from \textbf{modern Vision Foundation Models (VFMs)}, achieves state-of-the-art performance.
-We define modern VFMs as the latest generation of encoders, such as Perception Encoder (PE) \cite{bolya2025perception}, MetaCLIP 2 \cite{chuang2025metaclip}, and DINOv3 \cite{simeoni2025dinov3}, which have been exposed to billion-scale web data.
-Our evaluation spans three distinct protocols: standard benchmarks (e.g., GenImage~\cite{zhu2023genimage}), datasets from the latest unseen generators (e.g., AIGIHolmes~\cite{zhou2025aigi}, AIGI-Now~\cite{chen2025task}), and challenging in-the-wild distributions (e.g., Chameleon\cite{yan2024sanity}, WildRF\cite{cavia2024real}).
-Across all settings, this simple baseline matches or decisively outperforms specialized detectors, boosting accuracy by margins of over 30\% in the most difficult in-the-wild scenarios.
+Echoing Sutton's ``Bitter Lesson'', we revisit this trend from a different perspective: rather than asking how to design increasingly specialized forensic modules, we ask how far one can go by directly leveraging the frozen representations of \textbf{modern Vision Foundation Models (VFMs)}.
+We show that a simple linear classifier, trained on top of frozen features from recent encoders such as Perception Encoder (PE) \cite{bolya2025perception}, MetaCLIP 2 \cite{chuang2025metaclip}, and DINOv3 \cite{simeoni2025dinov3}, provides a remarkably strong baseline for generalizable AIGI detection.
+We define modern VFMs as the latest generation of encoders trained on large-scale and evolving web corpora.
+Our evaluation spans three distinct protocols: standard benchmarks (e.g., GenImage~\cite{zhu2023genimage}), datasets from the latest unseen generators (e.g., AIGIHolmes~\cite{zhou2025aigi}, AIGI-Now~\cite{chen2025task}), and challenging in-the-wild distributions (e.g., Chameleon~\cite{yan2024sanity}, WildRF~\cite{cavia2024real}).
+Across all settings, this simple baseline consistently matches or outperforms recent specialized detectors, with the largest gains appearing in the most challenging in-the-wild scenarios.

-We posit that this superior capability is not an architectural innovation for forensics but an \textbf{emergent property} derived from the massive scale of pre-training data.
-Through rigorous analysis of the Common Crawl index\footnote{Common Crawl Index Server https://index.commoncrawl.org/}, we observe an exponential explosion of generative content in web corpora starting from 2022.
-Modern VFMs, trained on this evolving data landscape, have inadvertently internalized the necessary concepts to distinguish synthetic content.
-We trace the source of this capability to two distinct manifestations of data exposure.
-For Vision-Language Models, the co-occurrence of synthetic images and textual descriptions leads to \textbf{explicit concept injection}, where the model aligns synthetic visuals with high-level forgery concepts.
-For Self-Supervised Learning (SSL) models like DINOv3, the capability emerges from \textbf{implicit distribution fitting}, where the model encodes the distinct low-level signatures of the generative manifold in pretraining data.
+We further investigate why such a simple setup is so effective.
+Rather than attributing the gains to forensic-specific architectural innovation, we argue that they are closely related to an \textbf{emergent property} of large-scale pre-training on evolving web data.
+As visualized in Figure~\ref{fig:civitai_trend}, our analysis of the Common Crawl index reveals a rapid increase in generative content from major communities such as Civitai and Liblib starting in 2023.
+This trend suggests that modern VFMs are increasingly likely to encounter synthetic content during pre-training, and may therefore internalize useful cues for distinguishing generated images from real ones.
+We characterize this capability through two distinct manifestations of data exposure.
+For Vision-Language Models, the co-occurrence of synthetic images and textual descriptions can lead to \textbf{explicit concept injection}, where synthetic visuals become aligned with high-level forgery-related concepts.
+For Self-Supervised Learning (SSL) models such as DINOv3, the capability appears instead as \textbf{implicit distribution fitting}, where the model captures low-level regularities associated with the generative manifold through pre-training data exposure.